scheedalla/SUB-Coral/README.md

 ## Installation

 To run this project, make sure you have Node.js installed: https://nodejs.org/en/download/ or via Homebrew on Mac. <br>
 1. Set up a local Mongo database.
-You can dump the data from here: https://s3.amazonaws.com/wpentdev/coral/sub-stage-db.zip<br>
+You can dump the data from here: https://s3.amazonaws.com/wpentdev/coral/mongodump.zip<br>
-2. Set up a local Elastic search instance.<br>
+2. Set up a local Elastic search instance.<br> Follow the instructions here: https://www.elastic.co/guide/en/elasticsearch/guide/current/running-elasticsearch.html
 3. Throughout the app, there are references to photo uploaders.
 This functionality will not work as it points to an external service.<br>

 <pre>